-According to Norwegian corporate law, the Board is responsible for the overall management of the Schibsted Group, while the CEO is responsible for the day-to-day management.
+According to Norwegian corporate law, the board is responsible for the overall management of the Schibsted Group, while the CEO is responsible for the day-to-day management.
+The board has also established an audit committee and a compensation committee.

 In addition to the elected board members, there is one observer attending the board meetings of Schibsted ASA.
-The observer is entitled to speak and submit proposals at the Board meetings.
-The Board of Schibsted ASA currently consists of 10 members.
-7 are elected by the shareholders while three are elected by and from the employees.
+The observer is entitled to speak and submit proposals at the board meetings.

 Philippe Vimard (born 1974)